-If you've ever waxed, chances are you've had to deal with ingrown hair.
+If you've ever waxed, chances are you've had to deal with ingrown hairs.
 They're not only unattractive, but they can also be painful.
 An ingrown hair after waxing happens when the hair never breaks the skin's surface as it grows or does come out of skin first and then grows back into the skin.
-Most commonly it occurs in areas where the hair is thick like on men, the underarms, or especially where it's both thick and curly, like in the bikini line.
+Most commonly it occurs in areas where the hair is thicker like men's facial hair or the underarms, or especially where it's both thick and curly, like on the bikini line.
 Really, though, it can happen anywhere the hair is waxed.

-Instead of a new hair forming and growing back having its natural beveled edge, it's now blunt and sharp.
-This sharpness makes it easier for hair to pierce skin and grow back into it.
-A good example to turn to is shaving, as it often creates ingrown hairs because it leaves hair blunt from cutting it off.
+A good example to turn to is shaving, as it often creates ingrown hairs.
+Instead of a new hair forming and growing back having its natural beveled edge, the hair is left blunt and sharp.
+This sharpness may make it easier for hair to pierce skin and grow back into it.

 Ahead, tips on how to prevent ingrown hairs from forming.